Russo-Turkish War (1877–1878): Balkan theatre/Romanian War of Independence

 Russia had no more troops to throw against Plevna, so the Russians besieged it, and subsequently asked the Romanians to cross the Danube and help them.
 On 9 August, Suleiman Pasha made an attempt to help Osman Pasha with 30,000 troops, but he was stopped by Bulgarians at the Battle of Shipka Pass.
 After three days of fighting, the volunteers were relieved by a Russian force led by General Fyodor Radetsky, and the Turkish forces withdrew.
 Soon afterwards, Romanian forces crossed the Danube and joined the siege.
 On 16 August, at Gorni-Studen, the armies around Plevna were placed under the command of the Romanian Prince Carol I, aided by the Russian general Pavel Dmitrievich Zotov and the Romanian general Alexandru Cernat.

 The Ottoman capitulation at Niğbolu (Nicopolis, modern Nikopol) in 1877 was significant, as it was the site of an important Ottoman victory in 1396 which marked the expansion of the Ottoman Empire into the Balkans.

 The Turks maintained several fortresses around Pleven which the Russian and Romanian forces gradually reduced.
 The Romanian 4th Division led by General Gheorghe Manu took the Grivitsa redoubt after four bloody assaults and managed to keep it until the very end of the siege.
+Rahova (Oryahovo) was captured by a coalition of Russian and Romanian forces led by Colonel Gheorghe Slăniceanu and Major General Feofil Egorovich Meyendorf in November.
 The Siege of Plevna (July–December 1877) turned to victory only after Russian and Romanian forces cut off all supply routes to the fortified Ottomans.
 With supplies running low, Osman Pasha made an attempt to break the Russian siege in the direction of Opanets.
 On 9 December, in the middle of the night the Ottomans threw bridges over the Vit river and crossed it, attacked on a 2 mi front and broke through the first line of Russian trenches.
 Here they fought hand to hand and bayonet to bayonet, with little advantage to either side.
 Outnumbering the Ottomans almost 5 to 1, the Russians drove the Ottomans back across the Vit.
 Osman Pasha was wounded in the leg by a stray bullet, which killed his horse beneath him.
 Making a brief stand, the Ottomans eventually found themselves driven back into the city, losing 5,000 men to the Russians' 2,000.
 The next day, Osman surrendered the city, the garrison, and his sword to the Romanian colonel, Mihail Cerchez.
 He was treated honorably, but his troops perished in the snow by the thousands as they straggled off into captivity.